-The Responsible Entity has established a Compliance Committee, comprised of Johanna Turner (Chair), Virginia Malley and Simone Mosse.
+The Responsible Entity has established a Compliance Committee, comprised of Johanna Turner ("Chair"), Virginia Malley and Simone Mosse.
+A majority of the Responsible Entity Compliance Committee is comprised of external members, including an external independent Chair.

 The Compliance Committee meets at least quarterly.
 The Compliance Committee Terms of Reference sets out its role and responsibilities, which is available on request.
-The Compliance Committee is responsible for compliance matters regarding the Responsible Entity's Compliance Plan, Constitution and the Corporations Act.
+The Compliance Committee is responsible for monitoring compliance by the Responsible Entity of the Compliance Plan for the Trust, Trust Constitution and the Corporations Act.
+It is also responsible for assessing the adequacy of the Compliance Plan for the Trust and making recommendations to the Responsible Entity board.